rnewton5/rnewton5.github.io/_posts/2018-01-03-faulty-robot-problem.markdown

 * a data structure containing the nodes that have that have been figured out to be possible stopping points
 * an integer to keep track of our current node
 * a boolean to keep track of whether the robot has already bugged out
-* the number of nodes in the list
+* the number of nodes in the graph

 the function will run through the following steps: